Glena cognataria

 Glena cognataria, the blueberry gray moth, is a moth native to North America.
 It ranges from Florida to Nova Scotia and New Brunswick.
-Its larvae is hosted on blueberry.
+Its larvae are hosted on blueberry.
 The habitat consists of bogs and pine barrens.
 It is listed as a species of special concern and believed extirpated in the US state of Connecticut.

 The length of the forewings is about 13–15 mm.
-Adults are greyish brown with a pink or violet tint and weak wing markings.

 The larvae have been recorded feeding on blueberry, as well as many hardwood species including oak, maple, cherry, willow and poplar.